-It's essential that you start understanding why you make the decisions you make regarding your sex life and relationships, and mindfulness—the practice of being present and aware of one's emotions—can be a good way to work on building up your self-awareness.
+It's essential that you start understanding why you make the decisions you make regarding your relationships, and mindfulness—the practice of being present and aware of one's emotions—can be a good way to work on building up your self-awareness.

 "In relationships, shifting from reactiveness to responsiveness can lift us out of our early attachment patterns toward a healthier, more secure style," licensed marriage and family therapist Linda Carroll, M.S., writes at mbg.
 "Next time you feel a partner coming too close or moving too far away, listen to what each of you is saying and how it's said.
 You might notice that your words in emotional situations trigger a physiological reaction of fight or flight.
 Simply becoming aware of each other's old fears is the first step in preventing them from controlling us."